Floyd "Junior" Banks - Part 1Greenback, Tennessee

 Floyd “Junior” Banks (A.K.A.
 “Castleman’s”) full scale castle walls – made almost entirely by Floyd working alone from salvaged materials – have been under continuous construction since 1993.
 Behind the two castle walls, most rooms are open to the sky, and none are habitable.

-Complete with a torture chamber and fireplace, Floyd believes that images representing Divine messages are embedded in the seemingly accidental surface textures of his concrete construction work.
-Floyd lives nearby, welcomes visitors, and spends the bulk of most days happily giving tours or working on the castle.
+Complete with a torture chamber and fireplace, Floyd believes that images representing Divine messages are embedded in the seemingly accidental surface textures of his concrete construction work:

 Floyd Banks' Fortress of Faith; Greenback, TN 2020